robotwist/authentic-reader/SECURITY.md

    - Rotate tokens every 90 days (recommended)
    - Immediately rotate tokens if you suspect they've been compromised
    - Keep a log of when tokens were last rotated
+   - Use our token rotation helper: `npm run security:rotate`

 #### Accessing Tokens in Code